anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 ## 9.0.
 Summary

-We ran the same Spark ETL application from Nvidia on the same cluster and compared performance across CPUs and GPUs.
-The Spark applications are in no way perfectly tuned.
+We ran the same Spark ETL application from Nvidia on a cluster and compared performance across CPUs and GPUs.
+The Spark applications are in no way perfectly tuned, but the performance is significantly improved and can be tweaked further for performance critical applications.

 |About|Details|
 | :-- | :-- |
 | Dataproc | Image version 2.0.63-ubuntu18 |